Meet SMANA’s Officers and Board of Directors

 Fairfax County Health Department

-Lani Steffens is a Senior Public Health Analyst with the Fairfax County Healthy Department Office of Innovation.
-In this position, she explores innovative practices that help the department align with the Public Health 3.0 model and work towards addressing social determinants of health.
-She is currently designing a youth program in partnership with the school system and county agencies.
+Lani is a Senior Public Health Analyst with the Fairfax County Health Department Office of Innovation.
+In this position, she explores innovative practices that help the department align with the Public Health 3.0 model and work toward addressing social determinants of health.
+She is also involved in racial equity efforts, including as a county Equity Ambassador and a member of the Health Equity Team.
 Previously, she was the Director of Public Health Research at a social science research firm that often worked on public health communications projects, such as patient-provider communication, attitudes about tobacco cessation with the LGBTQ communities, and using active transportation.
-Before working in research, she had worked to address the well-being of resettled refugees, improve mental health and general health promotion with college students, and address issues related to diversity and inclusion within medicine.
+Before working in research, she worked to address the well-being of resettled refugees, improve mental health and general health promotion with college students, and address issues related to diversity and inclusion within medicine.
 Lani has a Master of Arts in Health Psychology and a Master of Public Health in Global Health Practice.
 She holds a graduate certificate in Social Marketing for Public Health and is Certified in Public Health.

 Do you have what it takes to be on the SMANA board of directors?
 Read our Board Member Expectations and Responsibilities Policy.

-Nominations are open for 3-year terms beginning January 1, 2022.
-Submit nominations for yourself or a colleague by August 31, 2021.
-Four seats are open in the USA, Mexico, Central America/Caribbean, and at large.
+Nominations for 3-year terms beginning January 1, 2023 will open in summer 2022.
+Submit nominations for yourself or a colleague by August 31, 2022.
 Open elections will run in October, and winners will be notified in November and announced to the public in December.

 All board members must complete a conflict of interest policy.